-Anita Yoder was born at Faith Mission Home, Virginia where her parents served at a residential home for mentally handicapped children.

-At age 21, Anita moved to Ireland with her parents and siblings to a church planting mission, where her most of her family now lives.
-She served there 14 years, working in retail and interacting with locals.
+Mills, Pennsylvania to work in the scholarship program at Faith Builders.
+She later transitioned to serving as a mentor and the Training Institute librarian.
+Anita Yoder COMMUNICATIONS ASSISTANT, MENTOR Birthdate: June 19, 1974 Life verse: Isaiah 58:6-14 Anita was born at Faith Mission Home, Virginia where her parents served at a residential home for mentally handicapped children.
+At age 21, Anita moved to Ireland with her parents and siblings to a church planting mission, where most of her family now lives.
+She lived there 14 years, working in retail and interacting with locals.
 From 2010-2015, she lived in Poland and taught English as a second language.

 She was women's dean at Calvary Bible School, and later taught there for four terms.
-She has written one book, and loves to be creative with words, color, and texture.
-She cares most about living in wholeness, simplicity, and walking beside Jesus, and wants to spend her life enabling others to do the same.

-Karen Yoder

-Birthdate: July 12, 1980

-Life verse: Blessed is the woman that trusteth in the LORD, and whose hope the LORD is.
-For she shall be as a tree planted by the waters, and that spreadeth out her roots by the river, and shall not see when heat cometh, but her leaf shall be green; and shall not be careful in the year of drought, neither shall cease from yielding fruit.
-Jeremiah 17:7-8

-Born in a little red cabin in the Blue Ridge Mountains of Virginia, Karen grew up among nine siblings, gardens, kennels, campouts, and a bakery.
-She loves the adventure of learning with children and began teaching at Faith Mission School.
-She taught grades 2-3 in Cayo for four years, leaving a piece of herself in Belize, then worked six years at Christian Light.
-In 2014, she moved with a small outreach to Fincastle, VA and taught across the grades until 2021 when she moved to the first and second grade classroom at Faith Builders Christian School, completing fifteen years.
+She has written one book, and loves to play with words, color, and texture.
+Anita cares most about living in wholeness, simplicity, and walking beside Jesus.
+She wants to spend her life enabling others to do the same.
+Karen Yoder FBCS TEACHER | GRADES 1-2 Birthdate: July 12, 1980 Life verse: Jeremiah 17:7-8 Born in a little red cabin in the Blue Ridge Mountains of Virginia, Karen grew up among nine siblings, gardens, kennels, campouts, and a bakery.
+She enjoys the learningto-read adventure and began her teaching journey at Faith Mission School.
+Moving on to Cayo, Belize, she taught grades two and three for four years.
+For a six-year stint, she worked in curriculum development at Christian Light.
+In

-As opportunity gifted, she set foot on the equator, Arctic Circle, Thames River, sang with Oasis Chorale in their première years, and attended CBS and Music Camp.
+2014, she moved with an outreach to Fincastle, VA and taught across the grades until 2021 when she took up a focus on first-grade again at FBCS.
+As opportunity has afforded, she has sung with Oasis Chorale in their premiere years, set foot on the equator and Arctic Circle, visited Auschwitz and the Berlin Wall, and hiked in the Grand Canyon and Glacier National Park.
 Hobbies include gardening, reading, traveling, hiking, and writing poetry.
 She is working on an Associate's degree in Creative Writing from Liberty University.

-Anna Zehr

-Birthdate: August 30, 1978

-Favorite verses: Ephesians 5:1-2 "Be imitators of God, therefore, as dearly loved children and live a life of love, just as Christ loved us and gave himself up for us as a fragrant offering and sacrifice to God."

-Anna Zehr was born in Waterloo, Ontario, and grew up on

-a dairy farm near Millbank.
+Anna Zehr FBCS TEACHER | GRADES 3-4 Birthdate: August 30, 1978 Favorite verses: Ephesians 5:1-2 Anna Zehr was born in Waterloo, Ontario, and grew up on a dairy farm near Millbank.
 She attended Cedar Grove Christian, Morningstar Christian, and Fairhaven Christian, obtaining her GED in 2002.
 Following four summer terms at Faith Builders, she earned a bachelor's degree in elementary education from Grace College and Theological Seminary in 2006.
 In addition to her varied vocational background (including work as a waitress and receptionist), she has eighteen years' teaching experience in elementary education.
 Besides thinking deeply about the learning process of her students, Anna also enjoys roller-blading, ice skating, reading, learning, and participating in stimulating conversations.
 She desires to pursue a relationship with a loving God and to grow in knowledge and understanding of His work on earth, while living a life of love that blesses children and others around her.